rriehle/plan-omega/README.md

-# Plan Omega: Family Maritime Survival Manual
+# Plan Ω: Family Maritime Survival Manual

 A comprehensive guide for a family of four living aboard a sailing vessel to prepare for and survive various civilization collapse scenarios.